Practical and Moral Side of Women’s Digital Rights to Privacy

 A study published by the Data & Society Research Institute (New York, United States) in 2016 found that 1 in 25 Americans are either threatened with or victims of nonconsensual image sharing, or “revenge porn,” and that women under 30, people of color and members of the LGBTQ community are much more likely than men to be threatened with revenge porn.
+Practical and moral aspects of women’s digital rights to privacy has been a topic of discussion and debate recently.

 According to Article 12 of the Universal Declaration of Human Rights, “no one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to the protection of the law against such interference or attacks”.